Vedic Astrology: A

 intellectuals publicly refrain from astrology, yet some may engage in what

-could be seen as hypocrisy.
-They often adopt an anti-astrology stance to appear
+could be seen as a form of hypocrisy.
+They often adopt an anti-astrology stance

-modern, yet they might seek astrological counsel when facing personal problems.
+to appear modern, yet they might seek astrological counsel when facing personal

-Conversely, some intellectuals genuinely oppose astrology, and I can understand
+problems.
+Conversely, some intellectuals genuinely oppose astrology, and I can

 However much

-individuals may appeal to logic and conscience, in managing their personal
+individuals may appeal to logic and conscience, they often manage their

-sometimes giving preference to weak arguments that favor their pre-existing
+sometimes favoring weak arguments that support their pre-existing beliefs.

 The